-Neither remuneration, nor advances nor loans were granted to the members of the Board of Directors for the year ended 2022 and 2021.
+Neither remuneration, nor advances nor loans were granted to the members of the Board of Directors for the half-year ended June 30, 2023 and the year ended December 31, 2022.

 We also refer to Note 14.

 20. GEOGRAPHICAL ANALYSIS OF BUSINESS LINE INFORMATION